perthblank/VISearch/README.md

 1. Enter main folder, run `python manage.py runserver 0.0.0.0:8000`

 #### Test
-To test the application, open the page in browser, select the search input and press *Enter*, this will give you a default testing visualization
+Press *Enter* button on the search input.
+This will give you a default testing visualization on "lighting, texture, material, shadow"